dentarg/auth0-blog/readme.md

 ### Blog post Multi Language

-This parameters are necessary for each version of Blog post
+These parameters are required for each version of Blog post

 ```
 ---